nameelza/web/finalproject/README.md

     * Price
     * City (based on choices field in the table)
     * Address
-    * Kind of place (based on choices field in the table, e.g. entire place, private room or shared room)
+    * Kind of place (based on choices field in the table, e.g. entire place, private room, or shared room)
     * Four image links
     * Availability (boolean value)
 * Amenities: Amenities model